Rsleiman/Socially-Aware-Navigation/src/social_nav_planner/notes.md

   - Create a node/script that records the hunav metrics for each test run and saves them to a csv or similar file for easy comparison between different implementations.
   - Create visualisations of the results (graphs, charts, etc) to compare performance between different implementations.

-14. Decide on FOV and angular resolution of the goal decoder laser scan.
-(Currently 240 rays over 180 degrees, i.e, 0.75 degrees per ray).
+14. ~~Decide on FOV and angular resolution of the goal decoder laser scan.
+(Currently 240 rays over 180 degrees, i.e, 0.75 degrees per ray).~~
-  - A narrower FOV means less chance of goals being detected, i.e. more -1 readings, potentially making it harder for the RL algorithm to learn.
+  ~~- A narrower FOV means less chance of goals being detected, i.e. more -1 readings, potentially making it harder for the RL algorithm to learn.~~
-  - Maybe test an FOV of 270 degrees (i.e, 3/4 of a full circle), then experiment with num rays (240, 360, 480)
+  ~~- Maybe test an FOV of 270 degrees (i.e, 3/4 of a full circle), then experiment with num rays (240, 360, 480)~~
+16. Move output and log files to a dedicated results folder outside of install dir?

 ### Notes
 1. Must run 'source /usr/share/gazebo/setup.sh' before running launch files